oldfatcrab/PSYCH101/README.md

 ![tongue](imgs/3a3_tongue.jpg)

 - Taste
-    - for basic tastes - sweet, sour, salty and bitter
+    - four basic tastes - **sweet**, **sour**, **salty** and **bitter**
-    - tongue has tastebuds that respond to these different tasts
+    - tongue has tastebuds that respond to these different tastes
-    - taste sensations are created by chemical reactions on the tastebuds
+    - taste sensations are created by **chemical reactions** on the tastebuds
     - heavily influenced by smell
-    - together they respond to muchof the same stimuli - this is called **sensory interaction**
+    - together they respond to much of the same stimuli - this is called **sensory interaction**
     - often what enhances the flavour of food is the smell rather than the particular combination of sweet, salty, sour and bitter

 - Smell
     - occurs due to a chemical reaction in the olfactory membrane that creates smell
     - we still do not understand exactly how receptors in the olfactory membrane work
-    - chemical that is in the air gets picked up by these receptors in the olfactory membrane which creates a neural impuls to the brain
+    - chemical that is in the air gets picked up by these receptors in the olfactory membrane which creates a neural impulse to the brain
     - odors can powerfully evoke memories and emotions

 ![smell](imgs/3a3_smell.jpg)